String

 padLeft(s, ch, targetLen)

-padLeft :: string(s : exact string, ch : exact char, targetLen : int)
+padLeft :: string(s : const exact string, ch : const exact char, targetLen : const int)

 Returns s with ch prepended on the left until length reaches targetLen.
 If s is already at or beyond targetLen, returns s unchanged.